Food safety education and training is essential to raising awareness about foodborne illnesses. How much do know about food safety?

-#1 What are the three hazard categories of food contaminants?
+#3 What are the three types of food contamination?

 Biological hazards include bacteria, viruses, and parasites.
 Chemical hazards include natural toxins and chemical contaminants.
 Some natural toxins are associated with the food itself (i.e., certain mushrooms and shellfish).
 Food allergens are also considered a chemical hazard.
 Physical hazards can include metal shavings from cans and plastic pieces or broken glass.

 #4 What are the environmental conditions that support the growth of bacteria?

 FAT TOM is a mnemonic device used in the food service industry to describe the six favorable conditions required for the growth of bacteria.
 It is an acronym for food, acidity, time, temperature, oxygen and moisture.

 #5 What is the bacteria growth “Danger Zone” range of temperature?